 Palliative Care for Dogs

-Veterinary palliative medicine is a philosophy of care in which a decision has been made to decline or withdraw the pursuit of curative therapy for a life-limiting illness.
+Veterinary palliative medicine is a form of care in which a decision has been made to stop attempts to cure a terminal or life-limiting illness.
 Some diseases that we treat in dogs are managed over the long term without any hope for a cure.
 These include diabetes, chronic kidney disease, and congestive heart disease.
 Managing these and other chronic diseases is not the same as palliative care.

-Palliative medicine is, by definition, care that is delivered as a dog approaches his end of life.
-The most common circumstances that lead up to the decision to initiate palliative care include:
+Palliative medicine is care that is delivered as a dog approaches the end of life.
+The most common circumstances that precede palliative care include:

 - The diagnosis or progression of a life-limiting illness.